 As you can see you, don’t need all your blog files, and the home directory because you can restore a blog in a new and fresh installation without complicated things.
 Now follow me and let’s restore your WordPress blog.

 Download the above files if you don’t have a backup

 (If you have all the above files, skip this step)

-If you don’t have the 4 above elements to create a restore, you can download the through your cPanel account or FTP.
-All you have to do is login to cPanel, then open the ”file manager”.
+If you don’t have the 4 above elements to create a restore, you can download them through your cPanel account or FTP.
+All you have to do is log in to cPanel, then open the ”file manager”.